kushalsamant/coherence/anthologies.md

 I like Tamil songs.
 Which songs do you like?
 I wanted to learn French only because it is compulsory if you want to move to France.

-I think USA is not a good option.
+I think U.S is not a good option.
 Bad place to be rather.
 Canada is amazing, but only if someone comes along with me :P Maybe we can travel together then.